FOREX-Dollar jumps as U.S. jobs growth beats expectations

 The Swiss franc and Japanese yen continued to weaken against the greenback on Friday on expectations that global growth will lag that of the United States.

-The Swiss franc CHF=EBS fell to a seven-month low of 0.9310 francs per dollar, before rebounding to 0.9283.
+The Swiss franc CHF=EBS fell to a seven-month low of 0.9318 francs per dollar, before paring losses to 0.9306.

 ========================================================